 After 50 years of service to clients in Washington, Benchmarks Inc. and Mr. Scanlon have a network of contacts second to none.
 If BMI does not have the expertise or the resources to serve a client’s needs, it can undoubtedly find someone who does.
 Here are some examples of putting the Benchmarks’ network to work on behalf of clients.

 One of its first consulting assignments was to support the efforts of the Alaska Natives to obtain a just settlement of their land claims.
 BMI created a network of religious and civil liberties organizations to assist in the ultimate passage of legislation that granted 40 million acres to the Alaskan Natives.

-Today Mr. Scanlon co-chairs the Membership Development Committee of the National Coalition to Promote Physical Activity (NCPPA).
-He served a two-year term as President of the Coalition in the mid 2000’s.
-The Coalition consists of 44 leading national health promotion organizations supporting healthy lifestyles and fitness.
+Mr. Scanlon served a two-year term as President of the National Coalition to Promote Physical Activity in the mid 2000’s.
+The Coalition consisted of 44 leading national health promotion organizations supporting healthy lifestyles and fitness.

 Benchmarks brought together the Advertising Council, a New York philanthropist and the U.S. Department of Justice to create the National Crime Prevention Council, home of McGruff, the Crime Dog.

 Benchmarks convened regular meetings of the Food Aid Consultative Group, an entity created by Congress, which gave international private voluntary groups working with U.S. food aid the opportunity to discuss ideas and issues with the U.S. Agency for International Development and the Department of Agriculture, the two federal agencies responsible for the “Food for Peace” program.